Richa-04/Mini-Google-Drive-Dropbox/README.md

 4. You'll be redirected to login page
 5. Login with your credentials

-### File Handling
+### File Handling with NLP

-1. **Upload**: Click the floating + button, choose a file — it's auto-encrypted (AES-256), uploaded to AWS S3, and logged in MongoDB.
-2. **AI Search**: Toggle to AI mode, type natural language queries like "project ideas", press Enter
-3. **Basic Search**: Type filename in Basic mode for instant keyword filtering
+**Upload & Auto-Analysis:**
+1. Click the floating **+** button
+2. Select a PDF, Word doc, or text file
+3. Watch the upload progress
+4. **File automatically analyzed** - keywords and summary generated
+5. File appears in dashboard with expand arrow (if text-based)

+**View NLP Results:**
+1. Click the **expand arrow** (▼) on any document card
+2. View auto-generated keywords as purple tags
+3. Read the AI-generated summary
+4. Click arrow again to collapse

+**AI Semantic Search:**
+1. Click the **AI/Basic toggle** button (switches to AI mode)
+2. Search bar turns blue with robot icon
+3. Type natural language query: "project proposals" or "budget reports"
+4. Press **Enter** or click search icon
+5. See top 3 semantically similar documents
+6. Results ranked by relevance (>78% similarity)

+**Basic Search:**
+1. Toggle to **Basic mode** (default)
+2. Type to filter files by filename instantly
+3. Real-time filtering as you type

+**File Operations:**
-4. **Share**: Hit ⋮ → Share, enter an email, and your file appears in their "Shared with me" tab
+- **Share**: Hit ⋮ → Share → Enter email → File appears in recipient's "Shared with me"
-5. **View Shared Files**: Access "Shared with me" to open, download, or manage incoming files
-6. **Rename**: Click ⋮ → Rename, edit, and save — updates everywhere in real time
+- **Rename**: Click ⋮ → Rename → Edit → Updates everywhere instantly
-7. **Delete**: Click ⋮ → Delete, confirm — file removed from AWS S3 and MongoDB instantly
+- **Delete**: Click ⋮ → Delete → Confirm → Removed from S3 and MongoDB
+- **Download**: Click ⋮ → Download or click "Open" button

 ---